kmgrey/alertex/README.md

 # NOTES
 - change Made in Britain logo to our own design
+- fix file system so I can hide html and js on burger popout works
-- change vector graphics to product photos
+- add videos to product pages
-- insert global header
-- insert global footer